S3-working-group/s3-practical-guide/S3-practical-guide.md

 ![right,fit](img/meetings/planning-review-standup.png)

-**A meeting to coordinate work, facilitate learning, improve productivity and effectiveness.**
+**A meeting to organize work, facilitate learning, improve productivity and effectiveness.**

 -   time-boxed (usually 15 minutes)
 -   held daily at the same time
--   the group gathers around a visible project management board/tool for:
+-   the group gathers around a visible project management board/tool to:
-    -   coordination of daily work
+    -   organize daily work
-    -   addressing impediments/blocks
+    -   address impediments/blocks
-    -   adaptation of existing agreements or creation of new agreements on the spot
+    -   adapt existing agreements or create new agreements on the spot

 ---